calculquebec/cq-formation-cip201/doc/en/resources/cpu.rst

 CPU cores are a resource very different from time or memory.
 For parallel jobs, one must of course choose a number of cores.
-However, for both serial and parallel tasks, it is important to verify that the CPU is properly utilised.
+However, for both serial and parallel jobs, it is important to verify that the CPU is properly utilised.

 Why check CPU usage?
 --------------------